marinbilba/IGift/README.md

 **M**
 As a user, I want to be able to log in using a registration system or with my facebook/google account
 As a user, I want to be able to post my wishes on the app
-As a user, I want to create friends network within the app
 As a user, I want to share my wishe lists to my “family members”
 As a user, I want to join other memebers groups
 As a user, I want to see my created wishes list